nozomi-core/SQLSushi/readme.md

     }
 }
 ````
-The convention is to define a singleton `Schema` object that contains all the field names of the SQL table names and column types.

 ## 2. Create the Migrations
+Next step is to create the version migrations using the `SQLDatabaseMigrationFactory`.

+You must supply and array with all the migration objects and the version numbers

 ````kotlin
 object MyMigrations: SQLDatabaseMigrationFactory {